 - Located within or provides "proximate access" to Priority Development Area (PDA): OBAG establishes a minimum requirement that 70% of all OBAG funds be used on projects that are located within or provide proximate access to a PDA.
 Projects that are geographically outside of a PDA, but are determined to be eligible by the Transportation Authority because they provide proximate access to a PDA, must be mapped and given policy justifications for why and how they support a given PDA.
-The Transportation Authority will also consider consistency with the Transportation Investment Growth Strategy and/or PDA plans. - Located within High Impact Project Areas: Factors used to determine High Impact Project Areas include: - o PDAs taking on significant housing growth in Plan Bay Area, including Regional Housing Needs Allocation, as well as housing production, especially those that are adding a large number of very low, low, and moderate income housing units. - Dense job centers in proximity to housing and transit (both currently and as projected in Plan Bay Area), especially where supported by reduced parking requirements and Travel Demand Management programs - o Improved transportation choices for all income levels in proximity to quality transit access, with an emphasis on connectivity, to reduce vehicle miles travelled - Located within a Community of Concern (COC): Projects located within a COC, as defined by MTC, Congestion Management Agencies, or Community Based Transportation Plans will be given higher priority.
+The Transportation Authority will also consider consistency with the Transportation Investment Growth Strategy and/or PDA plans. - Located within High Impact Project Areas: Factors used to determine High Impact Project Areas include: - PDAs taking on significant housing growth in Plan Bay Area, including Regional Housing Needs Allocation, as well as housing production, especially those that are adding a large number of very low, low, and moderate income housing units. - Dense job centers in proximity to housing and transit (both currently and as projected in Plan Bay Area), especially where supported by reduced parking requirements and Travel Demand Management programs - Improved transportation choices for all income levels in proximity to quality transit access, with an emphasis on connectivity (including safety, lighting, etc.), to reduce vehicle miles travelled - Located within a Community of Concern (COC): Projects located within a COC, as defined by MTC, Congestion Management Agencies, or Community Based Transportation Plans will be given higher priority.
 Projects identified in Muni's Equity Strategy will be given priority. - Located within PDAs with affordable housing preservation and creation strategies: Projects located within PDAs with affordable housing preservation and creation strategies and community stabilization strategies will be given priority.
 Technically, San Francisco is already compliant with MTC's criterion which is meant to apply at the jurisdiction level.
-We are working with the Planning Department to see if we can develop an alternate criterion that meets the spirit of this criterion. - Located within Bay Area Air Quality Management District (Air District) Community Air Risk Evaluation (CARE) Community, or located near freight transport infrastructure: Projects located in areas with highest exposure to particulate matter and toxic air contaminates that employ best management practices to mitigate exposure, will receive a higher priority.
+Nonetheless, in order to meet the spirit of this criterion and after consulting with the Planning Department, we will give priority to projects located near a housing development within a PDA with 75% or more affordable units. - Located within Bay Area Air Quality Management District (Air District) Community

+Air Risk Evaluation (CARE) Community, or located near freight transport infrastructure: Projects located in areas with highest exposure to particulate matter and toxic air contaminates that employ best management practices to mitigate exposure, will receive a higher priority.